Sparvriend/Master-Thesis/README.md

 ## Code explanation

+### data_processing.py

+data_processing.py can be used to get data from a folder called "NTZ_filter_label_data" and divides it up into classes with training, validation and testing data.
+It is also used to setup the CIFAR10 dataset and it contains a function that creates all required directories for results saving.
+If an error occurs due to a directory missing, then it is likely that create_dirs() has not been run

 ### train.py

 train.py can be used to train a model.
 It can take three types of inputs as command line arguments.
 The first method is to give a JSON experiment configuration file, from the Master-Thesis-Experiments folder, it is not necessary to combine the path, e.g. Experiments/*.json.
 The second method is to not give it a JSON experiment configuration file, e.g. giving it no arguments.
 In doing so all JSON files for training will be selected and used for experimenting three times.
 The third method is to give it a JSON experiment configuration file, like in method 1, but to follow it by an integer, which is the amount of times the experiment will be run.